oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-great-email-signatures/rule.md

 Use the "mobile signature" when sending emails from your phone.

 Get Outlook for Android
-Figure: Bad example - This default signature sucks
+Figure: Bad example - This default signature sucks​

 Thanks, Adam
-www.ssw.com.au  | +61 4 1985 1995
+www.ssw.com.au  |​ +61 4 1985 1995
-Figure: Good example – Add your name, URL and your phone number
+Figure: Good example – Add your name, URL and your phone number​

 ### PC Long Signature